|Copyright and licensing||

 Data protection issues

-The Data Protection Act (DPA) gives individuals the right to know what information is held about them, and provides a framework to ensure that personal information is handled properly.
+The General Data Protection Regulation gives individuals the right to know what information is held about them, and provides a framework to ensure that personal information is handled properly.
 All researchers must adhere to data protection requirements when sharing or managing research data.
-The Data Protection Act (DPA) applies only to personal or sensitive personal data, and not to all research data in general, nor to anonymised data.

 If you have obtained data from a commercial partner, or licensed it from a provider, it may be subject to a confidentiality agreement or collaboration agreement which will prevent you from sharing the data and place restrictions on how you are permitted to use it.
 If this is the case you should already have been made aware, but if you’re in any doubt check with your supervisor or contact Research & Innovation Services’ contracts helpline.